AhmecC/Telegram-Ebay-Price-Tracker/README.md

 ## **Upcoming Updates**
 > - /manage Output to look nicer
-> - If not 3 best results, then send less if possible
+> - Ensure it works for multiple users and items
 > - Create Validator Section (Stops the resending of the same item)
+>